-Assistant coach Bill Baxter is the longest tenured Sacramento State women's basketball coach in his fifth season on the Hornet staff.
+Assistant coach Bill Baxter is the longest tenured current Sacramento State women's basketball coach as he completed his fifth season on the Hornet staff in 2015-16.

 A defensive-minded coach, Baxter’s primary responsibilities include on-floor coaching and defensive strategies.
 He also serves as the summer team camp coordinator, assists in local recruiting, opponent scouting and post play development.